straps/node-dbmon/Readme.md

-# Database monitor utilities for nodejs
+# Database and Filesystem monitor utilities for nodejs

-If you are trying to update a GUI when a database table changes (_insert_, _update_, _delete_), this library is for you.
+If you are trying to update a GUI when a database table changes (_insert_, _update_, _delete_) or when a file is being created/modified/deleted/moved, this library is for you.

 This is a node.js module supporting a growing number of database drivers and notification transports you can extend and improve.